oemof/oemof-tabular/docs/usage.rst

 =============

 Energy systems modelling requires versatile tools to model systems with different levels of accuracy and detail.
-For example, for some countries the lack of data may force  energy system analysts to apply simplistic approaches.
-In other cases comprehensive interlinked models may be applied to analyse energy systems and future pathways.

-A major part of energy system modelling is the data handling including input collection, processing and result analysis.
+In this regard a major part of is the data handling including input collection, processing and result analysis.
 There is yet no standardized or custom broadly used model-agnostic data container in the scientific field of energy system modelling to hold energy system related data.
 To enable transparency and reproducibility as well as reusability of existing data the following data model description has been developed to store energy system related data in the datapackage format.
-The underlying concept is closely linked to the graph based description of energy as developed for the Open Energy Modelling Framework.
+The underlying concept is closely linked to the graph based description of energy systems as developed for the Open Energy Modelling Framework.

 The Open Energy Modelling Framework is based on a graph structure at its core.
-In addition it provides an optimization model generator to construct individual and suitable models.
+In addition it provides an optimization model generator to construct individual dispatch and investment models.
 The internal logic, used terminology and software architecture is abstract and rather designed for model developers and experienced modellers.